Solowise130/alx-low_level_programming/0x14-bit_manipulation/README.md

 6 - Writes a function that checks the endianness.
 * Returns: 0 if big endian, 1 if little endian.

-7 - Finds the password for this program.
+7 - Finds the password of a given program.
 * Save the password in the file 101-password.
 * The file should contains the exact password, no new line, no extra space.